centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-biztalk.md

 ## Prerequisites

-Information about the **receive locations** are stored in the `adm_ReceiveLocation` table within the BizTalk Management Database (BizTalkMgmtDb).
-Therefore, you need a SQL account with the necessary permissions, at least the db_datareader role on the BizTalkMgmtDb database.
-You must also ensure that the Centreon poller has access to the SQL server hosting the BizTalkMgmtDb database.
-Verify the firewall rules to allow connections to the default SQL Server port (1433 or a custom port).
+* Information about the **receive locations** are stored in the `adm_ReceiveLocation` table within the BizTalk Management Database (BizTalkMgmtDb).
+Therefore, you need an SQL account with the necessary permissions, at least the db_datareader role on the BizTalkMgmtDb database.
+* You must also ensure that
+the Centreon poller has access to the SQL server hosting the BizTalkMgmtDb database.
+* Check that the
+firewall rules to allow connections to the default SQL Server port (1433 or a custom port).

 ## Installing the monitoring connector